 As an Amazon Associate I earn from qualifying purchases.

 Or even better, next time your boss is being a jerk, being able to tell him, “Hang on a second, I don’t actually need this job, I don’t need your money, and I certainly don’t need to deal with abuse from you simply so I can stay here and get a miserable paycheck!”

-Reselling on eBay has been responsible for paying many of our bills, sending us on vacation, and padding our savings account.
+Selling on eBay has been responsible for paying many of our bills, sending us on vacation, and padding our savings account.
 We were recently thinking about the ramifications of me leaving my job and working on eBay full time.

 Luckily, we did all the math and asked ourselves a few tough questions before I just impulsively told my boss to shove it!
 If you’re thinking about heading out on your own, ask yourself these three questions first:

+#1.
 Can I consistently source enough product to stock my store?

+#2.
 After acquiring the product, do I have enough time (energy) to list 2-3x as much as I need to sell per day?

 First things first, figure out how much profit you need to live how you want – and then figure out how much you’ll have to list to accomplish that!

 $100 a day in profit

 Not only will you need to run some number like those above for yourself, but you’ll also have to consider some other expenses which many people ignore when they consider reselling full-time: